TacklePika/MemoryGameProject/1README.md

 ## Features
 - Responsive on desktop and mobile devices with parituclar emphasis on the latter which is the main platform for playing games.
-- Interactive elements where player can flip the cards to match them and clear them from the game board area.
+- Interactive elements where player can flip the cards to match and clear them from the game board area.

 ## Technologies
 ### Languages Used